 This essential oil is derived from the cayenne pepper, which has its origins in Mexico.
 The essential oil has excellent analgesic properties.

 The analgesic properties of cayenne pepper essential oil are derived from the primary active ingredient is capsaicin, which is particularly helpful when addressing inflammation.
-Its warming properties also make cayenne pepper essential oil a desired remedy in the winter, when chilled, and general health.
+Its warming properties also make cayenne pepper essential oil the desired remedy in the winter, when chilled, and general health.

 Cayenne pepper essential oil should be diluted with a carrier oil and then applied as needed for pain relief.